RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 Open Doors is a Christian organisation that provides support to persecuted Christians across the world.
 They estimate that there are over 340 million Christians suffering persecution across the world today.

-The top five worst countries in the world to live in if you are a Christian are:
+As of October 3, 2023, the five worst countries to live in the world as a Christian are:

 - North Korea